 The use of Vintners Quality Alliance (VQA) encourages the quality of wines.
 Wines with VQA approval have VQA on each bottle.
 This is a regulatory alliance but consumers should remember that participation by wineries is voluntary.
 The use of this designation gives the consumer the opportunity to know about their potential wine purchase.
 However, as with other countries where regulatory systems are in existence this does not guarantee the wine will be good or that you will like the wine.
 However, it does give you certain information about the wine including knowing that all the grapes are from Ontario.

 One key difference between the labeling of wines in the U.S. and Canada is the information about the sweetness of the wine.
 In the U.S., wineries frequently label wine as dry, semi dry, semi sweet or sweet.
 In Canada, wineries may not label wines with those designations.
 Rather the wines are calibrated on a number scale using residual sugar numbers.
 Zero is dry and 26 or so is very sweet, most likely a dessert wine.
 We noticed the numbers on the wine listings but not on the wine label.

-Visit these Ontario wineries that partner with Wine Trail Traveler.
+Visit this Winery/vineyard travel agency and Canada winery that partner with Wine Trail Traveler.

 |In Vino Veritas